Advance Registration

 Advance Registration Procedure

-If you still have a hold on October 31st, please check where the hold is coming from.
+If you still have a hold on March 20th, please check where the hold is coming from.
 The BE Department cannot remove any hold other than “Advising Hold” from your Path@Penn.
-Please check the Path@Penn reference guide for more information.
+Please check the Path@Penn reference guide for more information

 Credit Increases